-As the following two examples show, the two conditions required in the statement of Theorem \ref{thm: main theorem} are both necessary. \begin{example} For a given integer $n>0$, consider the knot $K_n$ defined by the diagram in Figure \ref{fig: K_n}.
-The graphs $\mathcal{G}_r$ and $\mathcal{G}_g$ are both connected and all the twist regions (encircled with green dashed circles) have more than one crossing.
-When $n>1$ there is a twist region with more than two crossings.
-Therefore Theorem \ref{thm: main theorem} applies and we can deduce that $K_n$ is persistently foliar when $n>1$.
-When $n=1$ the hypotheses of Theorem \ref{thm: main theorem} are not satisfied, and in fact one can verify that $K_1$ is the torus knot $T(2,5)$ and therefore is not persistently foliar. \end{example}
+As the following two examples show, both conditions required in the statement of \Cref{thm: main theorem} are necessary.

+\begin{example} For a given integer $n\ne 0$, consider the knot $K_n$ defined by the diagram in \Cref{fig: K_n}.
+The graphs $\mathcal{G}_r$ and $\mathcal{G}_g$ associated to this diagram are both connected, and all twist regions (encircled with green dashed circles) have more than one crossing.
+When $|n|>1$, there is at least one twist region with more than two crossings, and, by \Cref{thm: main theorem}, $K_n$ is persistently foliar.
+When $|n|=1$, the first condition required in \Cref{thm: main theorem} is not satisfied; in fact, one can verify that $K_{-1}$ is the torus knot $T(2,5)$, and hence is not persistently foliar.